Thomas Hoving: Later career

 He resigned from the Met on June 30, 1977.
 Hoving planned to direct a new private education center within the Met to be funded by the Annenberg family, but "rising controversy" caused the proposal to be abandoned.
 He instead started an independent consulting firm for museums, called Hoving Associates.
-From 1978 to 1984 he was an arts correspondent for the ABC newsmagazine 20/20.
-His debut in its second-ever installment on June 13, 1978 was a feature about the making of Jaws 2.
 In 1978, he published Tutankhamun.
 The Untold Story, a non-fiction book about the discovery of the Egyptian tomb, with particular attention to its discoverer, Howard Carter.
+He was the Arts and Entertainment correspondent for the ABC newsmagazine 20/20 from 1978 to 1983.
+His debut in its second-ever installment on June 13, 1978 was a feature about the making of Jaws 2.
+Another of his early features was one from 1979 about the J. Paul Getty Museum's controversial purchase of Victorious Youth.
+Most of what he did at 20/20 was celebrity profiles.
 He edited Connoisseur Magazine from 1982 to 1991.
 Along with his memoirs of his time at the Met, he is also the author of books on a number of art-related subjects, including art forgeries, Grant Wood, Andrew Wyeth, Tutankhamen, and the 12th-century walrus ivory crucifix known as the Bury St. Edmunds Cross.
 Additionally, in 1999, he wrote the text for the Art For Dummies book in the "...For Dummies" series.